 It may have been a while since you’ve ventured outside or seen your family and friends.
 This has been a stressful time for you and your loved ones, so be sure to enjoy your time together and celebrate.
 You deserve it!

-Of course, all these recommendations are just options for if you want to get married during covid-19.
-You can always have a reception at a later date if you still want all your guests that you originally invited to your wedding to help celebrate your marriage.
+Of course, all these recommendations are just options for if you want to have a Covid wedding.
+You can always have a reception at a later date if you still want all of your guests that you originally invited to your wedding to help celebrate your marriage.
 If this helped you out, feel free to check out other blogs by Easy Event Planning for help with event planning and small businesses!

 Contributors: Shannyn Apolaro, Amy Chiang, Anna Wertman, Darian Kukral, Natalie Davidson